rsta2/circle/README.md

 * CDMASoundBuffers: Concatenated DMA buffers to be used by sound device drivers
 * CGenericLock: Locks a resource with or without scheduler
 * CHDMISoundBaseDevice: Low level access to the HDMI sound device (without VCHIQ)
+* CSMIMaster: Driver for the Second Memory Interface

 USB library